gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Ivy Publish Plugin](userguide/publishing_ivy.html) now writes dependency exclude rules defined on a configuration (instead of on an individual dependency) into the generated Ivy module descriptor; the [Maven Publish Plugin](userguide/publishing_maven.html) now repeats them for each dependency in the generated POM.

+### TextResources can now be fetched from a URI

+Text resources like a common checkstyle configuration file can now be fetched directly from a URI.
+Gradle will apply the same caching that it does for remote build scripts.

+    checkstyle {
+        config = resources.text.fromUri("http://company.com/checkstyle-config.xml)"
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.